Hauraki Gulf

-The Hauraki Gulf / Tīkapa Moana is a coastal feature of the North Island of New Zealand.
+The Hauraki Gulf (Māori: Tīkapa Moana) is a coastal feature of the North Island of New Zealand.
 It has an area of 4000 km^{2}, and lies between, in anticlockwise order, the Auckland Region, the Hauraki Plains, the Coromandel Peninsula, and Great Barrier Island.
 Most of the gulf is part of the Hauraki Gulf Marine Park.

 Hauraki is Māori for north wind.
 In 2014, the gulf was officially named Hauraki Gulf / Tīkapa Moana.
 The New Zealand Ministry for Culture and Heritage gives a translation of "the mournful sea" for Tīkapa Moana.
 In traditional legend, the Hauraki Gulf is protected by a taniwha named Ureia, who takes the form of a whale.